No, of course I didn't. And of course that's not true.

 This year was different.
 She made a guest list weeks in advance.
 She took a henna summer class and loved it so much, she wanted a henna artist at the party.
 Booked.

-A friend had a "walking taco bar" for her party and she loved it so much she wanted that for dinner.
-Got it.
+A friend had a "walking taco bar" for her party and she wanted that for dinner.
+Planned it.